Discordi0/Practice/HBT/Sherlock/Operation Blackout 2025. Phantom Check.md

 ![](../../Img/Pasted%20image%2020251007005501.png)

+In the 3rd try we can find the class that was mentioned in the article.

+___

 ### Q2: Which WMI query did the attacker execute to retrieve the current temperature value of the machine?

 #### A:

+As per this article (https://stackoverflow.com/questions/45736193/how-can-we-get-a-cpu-temperature-through-wmi) we should be looking for
 ### Q3: The attacker loaded a PowerShell script to detect virtualization.
 What is the function name of the script?

 #### A: